 - 1. The designated beneficiary's compensation (included in gross income for the taxable year) - 2.
-The federal poverty line for a one-person household
+The federal poverty line for a one-person household for the preceding calendar year

 This increase is only allowed if the designated beneficiary is an employee and no contributions have been made to a defined contribution plan, annuity contract, or deferred compensation plan.
 Use the worksheet below to figure your total subtraction.